 Information on exams and how SAS may assist with the delivery of final exams is to be determined.

 Effective immediately, Student Health Services will be conducting appointments via telephone.
 At the time of your appointment, a physician from Health Services will call you and they will conduct your appointment via phone.
 If the physician needs to see you in person, a follow up appointment will be booked.
 It is estimated that 80% of appointments can be addressed without an in-person follow up appointment.
 Prescriptions can still be issued through this approach.

-- Given the potential for ongoing health-related concerns, the University has made the decision to extend the use of the student self-report of illness interface (with the exception of students in the JD and the Dual JD), and to continue to waive the requirement to submit medical notes for the Intersession/Summer 2020 semester.
+- Given the potential for ongoing health-related concerns, the University has made the decision to extend the use of the student self-report of illness interface (with the exception of students in the JD and the Dual JD), and to continue to waive the requirement to submit medical notes until further notice.

-- This ask.UWindsor article outlines how students can self-report illness through UWinsite Student from May 26 – August 29, 2020.
+- This ask.UWindsor article outlines how students can self-report illness through UWinsite Student.

-- The Office of the Registrar will send a cumulative list of students who have self-reported illness to each department weekly during the IS2020 semester.
+- The Office of the Registrar will send a cumulative list of students who have self-reported illness to each department weekly throughout the semester.
 During exam periods, these lists will be distributed daily.
 All lists will be organized by instructor and course for sharing with instructors.